ZarinaMye/Naramunz_DAO/README.md

 `npm start`
 The application will then be available at http://localhost:3000.

-Please note that this application requires MetaMask to be installed and connected to the Sepholia testnet, and containning Sepholia ETH.
+Please note that this application requires MetaMask to be installed and connected to the Sepholia testnet, and containing Sepholia ETH.

 ## License